Low on groceries and need some delivered? Want to book a ride to the airport for you and your family? Looking for affordable, everyday insurance?

 Originally launched in Malaysia, the goal of this app was to make taxi rides safer.
 By 2013, the company had expanded to the Philippines, Singapore, and Thailand and changed its name to GrabTaxi.

 In 2014, two new services were launched.
 The first, called GrabCar, provided transportation via the use of personal cars through a licensed partner.
-The second, GrabBike, was launched in Ho Chi Minh City as a trial service, though it did run into some legal problems later on.
+The second, GrabBike, was launched in Ho Chi Minh City as a trial service — though it did run into some legal problems later on.

 Though GrabTaxi applied for a grant from the Malaysian government’s sovereign wealth fund, Khazanah Nasional, they were turned down.
-Therefore, the company turned to the government of Singapore’s investment fund, called Temasek, who agreed to finance GrabTaxi with $10 million.
+Therefore, the company turned to the government of Singapore’s investment fund, called Temasek, which agreed to finance GrabTaxi with $10 million.

 Understandably, the business’ headquarters was moved to Singapore later that year.
 By 2015, GrabBike’s services had expanded to Vietnam and Indonesia, and they launched GrabCar+ in the Philippines, which provided a fleet of higher-end cars.